Matt Olson Preview, Player Props: Braves vs. Giants

 Matt Olson At The Plate

-- Among the qualifying batters in baseball, his batting average ranks 50th, his on-base percentage ranks ninth, and he is third in the league in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 51st, his on-base percentage ranks 10th, and he is third in the league in slugging.

-- Olson has reached base via a hit in 84 games this season (of 126 played), and had multiple hits in 35 of those games.
+- In 59 games this season (46.5%), Olson has picked up an RBI, and in 29 of those games (22.8%) he had more than one.

-- Olson has driven in a run in 58 games this season (46.0%), including 28 games with more than one RBI (22.2%).
 He has also driven home three or more of his team's runs in 14 contests.

-- He has scored a run in 73 games this year, with multiple runs 22 times.
+- He has scored in 74 games this season, with multiple runs 22 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.